PeteVanBenthuysen/spotify_popularity_predictor/README.md

 # **Spotify Song Popularity Prediction**

 ## **Goal**
-The goal of this project is to **predict whether a song is popular** on Spotify, with popularity defined as a score greater than or equal to **59**.
+The goal of this project is to predict whether a song is popular on Spotify, with popularity defined as a score greater than or equal to 59.
 By understanding the factors that influence a song’s popularity, we aim to identify what variables cause a song to go mainstream, making this a valuable tool for artists, producers, and marketers who wish to optimize song appeal.

 ## **Why This Goal?**
-Getting a song played on mainstream radio or reaching a large audience on streaming platforms is **not an easy task**.
+Getting a song played on mainstream radio or reaching a large audience on streaming platforms is not an easy task.
 There are numerous factors—such as tempo, danceability, energy, and other audio features—that contribute to a song's success.
 By analyzing these features, we aim to build a model that can predict whether a song is likely to become popular, based on its characteristics.

 ## **Project Requirements**
 This project requires the following Python libraries for data analysis, modeling, and visualization: